You already know that I’m a little obsessed with audiobooks.

 Twenty impassioned texts from me later about why audiobooks are basically the best thing on earth, and she was probably regretting texting at all.

-Here are eight reasons I’m a huge fan and why I think they are so beneficial for kids:
+Here are eight reasons I’m a huge fan and why I think audiobooks are as good as reading and super beneficial for kids!

 - They can usually listen at a much higher level than they can read.
-Your child might be reading at a kindergarten or 1st grade level, but they can probably listen to something much more advanced (just like a kindergarten teacher might read aloud a Roald Dahl book that your kindergartener would have a hard time reading alone).
+Your child might be reading at a kindergarten or 1st grade level, but they can probably listen to and have comprehension with something much more advanced (just like a kindergarten teacher might read aloud a Roald Dahl book that your kindergartener would have a hard time reading alone).

 - It makes reading a fun activity for kids that struggle with reading.
 If you’re a struggling reader, it’s hard to ever get to the parts of reading that are actually fun (most of us that love to read don’t love it because of the decoding part . . . ), like the story itself.
 I love that audiobooks mean kids can have positive reading experiences even when they’re struggling with their reading skills.

 - Audiobooks help them develop the skills for more advanced reading.
-Reading involves more skills than just the technical ability to sound out words, and audiobooks give kids practice in reading skills like keeping track of characters and following a story arc.
+Reading involves more skills than just the technical ability to sound out words, and audiobooks give kids practice in reading skills like keeping track of characters and following a story arc – using many parts of the brain.

 - For a wiggly child, it can be easier to listen than to read.
 Reading is a pretty stationary activity, but with an audiobook, they can build with Legos, paint, or just run laps around the room.
 I remember braiding my sisters’ hair endless or painting our nails while my mom read to us at night.